Doctoral Programme Science & Arts

 • a letter of motivation

-• the submission of an exposé including
+• an exposé including

 • Research questions or theses